fontello/fontello/INSTALL.md

 Fontello installation instruction
 =================================

-This project requires Ubuntu 12.04 LTS, but it can probably work on more recent version, Debian and other OS-es.
+This project requires Ubuntu 12.04 LTS, but it can probably work on a more recent version, Debian and other OS-es.
 However, it's not tested anywhere else and support is not provided.
 If you wish, you can send patches that improve compatibility.